ekremgunes/ElectricCarApp/README.md

 ## Modern banking application UI with React Native and Tailwind CSS

-Recently, I developed an electric vehicle management application interface using React Native, Tailwind, and TypeScript.
+Recently, I developed an electric vehicle management application interface using React Native, NativeWind, and TypeScript.
 Focusing on user experience, I translated a clean design into functional code.
 The app brings an existing design to life.

 ### Views: